tensorflow/models/official/nlp/modeling/README.md

 # NLP Modeling Library

-This libary provides a set of Keras primitives (Layers, Networks, and Models) that can be assembled into transformer-based models.
+This library provides a set of Keras primitives (Layers, Networks, and Models) that can be assembled into transformer-based models.
 They are flexible, validated, interoperable, and both TF1 and TF2 compatible.